Throde/NLPCC2026-Task8-FIIA/README.md

 # Attack Sample Validity Check

-To prevent participating teams from inducing unstable model outputs through cheating methods such as inputting meaningless characters or destroying syntactic structures, this evaluation implements a "validity admission" mechanism for attack samples.
+To prevent participating teams from inducing unstable model outputs through cheating methods such as inputting meaningless characters or destroying syntactic structures, this evaluation implements a validity check for attack samples.
 All submitted adapted items must pass the following three automated checks before entering the scoring phase:

 ## (1) Core Component Retention Check